bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 ![][maze_exterior]

-One way to can reason about the shape of the maze is to interrogate those who have made similar journeys.
+One way to reason about the shape of the maze is to interrogate those who have made similar journeys.
 Specifically, we can sketch the activities that good solutions R&D organizations must enable by highlighting the attributes that distinguish the great industrial labs of the past from other institutions.
 Work on general-purpose technology before it's specialized is important, as is a sense of playful research that at the same time is oriented towards useful outcomes.

 Great labs also helped projects ramp smoothly from eye-twinkles to mass-manufactured products.
 It's easy to create a working prototype that is completely unmanufacturable in relevant quantities.
 Great labs prevented this common pitfall by creating an environment where prototyping happens with manufacturing expertise in the room.
 More generally, great labs created a uniquely generative environment where people from different disciplines[^fn2] can mix and incentivizes them to work together towards common goals.